kkitsara/Udacity_Capstone_Sparkify/README.md

 mini_sparkify_event_data.7z - The subset of the data used for the analysis that is a zipped json

+Folder /try_runs/ - It accomodates the test codes where we executed the different tests with the different lists of predictors until we find the final one.
+The folder inside contains the Jupyter notebooks of the test runs with the name format Sparkify_X_run.ipynb

 summary of the project!

 The purpose of this project is to build an ML model that predicts the churn scoring for the users of a music streaming platform called Sparkify.